-#1A - Non-Profit Video / Viral Video - Erin's Farm.
-Produce a 90 second to 2 minute video that can be used as determined by the client.
+#1 - Non-Profit Video / Viral Video for Access Living.
+Produce a :60 second to 2 minute video that can be used as determined by the client.
 The video will be posted on the organization's website, YouTube and other social networks to promote their organization as they deem fit.
 There will also be a VIRAL video component.
 The most viewed spot with at least 1,000 views will earn students an additional 10 extra credit points.
 Any project with over 5,000 views will receive 5 extra credit points.
 The number of views will be determined after the Thanksgiving holiday.